Hey everyone, and welcome to PT Pioneer.

-Having this infrastructure in a location and having it function well is both an indicator and a catalyst of a strong local economy.
+Having this infrastructure in a location and functioning well is both an indicator and a catalyst of a strong local economy.

-When it comes to the local economy, we also have to look at some of the drawbacks, such as taxation and cost of living.
+Regarding the local economy, we also have to look at some drawbacks, such as taxation and cost of living.

 These also play into your income prospects and the value of what you earn.

-How much you earn is one thing, but the expenses you will inevitably incur are what ultimately determine how much money you really make.
+How much you earn is one thing, but the expenses you will inevitably incur ultimately determine how much money you make.

 Keep that in mind when looking at locations with high-income stats.

-It is very common that places with high salary statistics also come with a proportionately hefty price tag when it comes to taxes and cost of living.
+It is common for places with high salary statistics to come with a proportionately hefty price tag regarding taxes and cost of living.

 Exclusive PTP CPT Offers